horriblename/preview-mode-keybinds-obsidian/README.md

 Keybindings can be customized from the settings tab.
 Only non-space character keys (letters, symbols and digits) can be used for keybindings.
 Arrow keys, enter, space, tab etc. are not supported.

-Currently no modifier keys are supported (not even shift).
-Modifiers *may* be implemented in the future, but for now I don't see any reason to.
+Currently no modifier keys are supported.